g3n1uss/matlab-mnist-two-layer-perceptron/README.md

 ## Usage

-Script `applyTwoLayerPerceptronMNIST.m` trains and evaluates the performance of a two-layer perceptron.
-There are several parameters in this script, such as the number of hidden neurons `numberOfHiddenUnits`, the learning rate `learningRate`, the type of activation functions `activationFunction`, `dActivationFunction`, the batch size `batchSize` and the number of epoch `epoch`.
+The entrance point is the script `applyTwoLayerPerceptronMNIST.m`, which trains and evaluates the performance of a two-layer perceptron.
+There are several parameters located at the very beginning of this script.
+They include:
+1. the number of hidden neurons `numberOfHiddenUnits`;
+2. the learning rate `learningRate`;
+3. the type of activation functions `activationFunction`, `dActivationFunction`;
+4. the batch size `batchSize` and the number of epoch `epoch`.
 All the parameters are assigned with some default values providing pretty good results (10% error).

 [The original repository](https://github.com/davidstutz/matlab-mnist-two-layer-perceptron) was forked, because, in my opinion, the performance check, choosing the data for training and several other aspects are debatable.
 Also the comments are not very clear.
 I will implement all the changes in this fork.